What is a Bilevel?

 - A bilevel has only one floor above grade.

-The general format of a bilevel is identical to a raised bungalow (a bungalow that is set higher out of the ground than normally) but also the orientation must be flipped around.
-That way, what you would consider the back door in a bungalow is now the front door.
+The general format of a bilevel is identical to a raised bungalow (a bungalow that is set higher out of the ground than normal) but also the orientation must be flipped around 180 degrees.
+That way what you would consider the back door in a bungalow is now the front door.

-Bilevels are not super common in Edmonton.
+Bilevels are not very common in Edmonton.
 For example: of the all the houses sold in 2018, only 6.4% were bilevel homes.

 An advantage to having a more shallow basement is if the water table is high, the slab may remain drier than if the basement were deeper.
-A bilevel may not be suitable in some colder climates because a basement must extend below the frost line and these houses could experience more in the way of frost heaving.
+A bilevel may not be suitable in some colder climates because a basement should extend below the frost line and these houses could experience more in the way of frost heaving.

 Notice how in the above photo that the front entry is at street level and how the basement windows are fully above grade.